nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 #### Lebedev angular grid

-A second quadrature is the Lebedev scheme for the angular components11.6.
+A second quadrature is the Lebedev scheme for the angular components.
 Within this numerical integration procedure various levels of accuracy have also been defined and are available to the user.
 The input for this type of grid takes the form,
 ```
  GRID lebedev <integer radpts > <integer iangquad >
 ```
-In this context the variable iangquad specifies a certain number of angular points as indicated by the table below:
+In this context the variable `iangquad` specifies a certain number of angular points as indicated by the table below:

 <center>